The restaurant scene in Carmel is a real treat, offering a variety of international experiences and comfort food locations.

 The outside of Bub’s looks like a house, and for good reason—all of the comfortable ambiance inside.
-This is a burger joint through and through, offering beef burgers, elk burgers, and a giant burger known as the “Big Ugly” (a-solid-pound-AFTER-cooking burger of insanity.
-If you finish this monster off, your picture goes on the wall.).
-We love the sweet potato fries; and with the marshmallow dipping sauce, it’s more like dessert!
+This is a burger joint through and through, offering beef burgers, elk burgers, and a giant burger known as the “Big Ugly.”
+This burger of insanity is a solid pound AFTER cooking, and if you finish this monster off, your picture goes on the wall.
+We love the sweet potato fries.
+With the marshmallow dipping sauce, it’s more like dessert!
 Little Bub’s kid’s meals have a price point that includes entree, side, drink, and a busy bag to occupy them while waiting for their food.

 14636 Greyhound Plaza, Carmel

 When I am looking for something a little more hearty, like a prime rib, Charleston’s is where we are going.
 (The lighting can be a little dark in here at times, just so you know before you go!)
 This family-friendly steakhouse offers a wide variety of comfort food, and if you have room left, I highly recommend the key lime pie.
 I appreciate a kid’s menu that offers kid’s ribs and sirloin, which allows my little to feel like a grown-up.
 All kid’s meals include entrée, drink, and dessert.
 Reservations are accepted here, so I always call ahead to cut our wait time.

 Fork + Ale House